 1,135 gifts made

-In 2021, the K-State family rallied to help significantly reduce the cost of textbooks for K-State students.
-Since then, the following has been made possible:
+K-State rallied to reduce the cost of textbooks for students.
+The effort opened the door to important changes:

-Students appreciate more affordable textbooks options.
+Students appreciate more affordable textbook options.
 According to one K-State student, “With the lower costs, it’s not burdensome to purchase these books.
-It feels like a privilege to have that kind of open access to read and learn from Textbooks 2.0.
-This will change the future of education.”
+It feels like a privilege to have that kind of open access to read and learn from Textbooks 2.0 — this will change the future of education.”

 March 23, 2022